 Tip 11: Enjoy the sunset

-Of course, the wide field also invites you to simply lie down on the grass and enjoy the wind, air and space.
+The wide field also invites you to simply lie down on the grass and enjoy the wind, air and space.
 Come alone or with a friend, pack a blanket, a good book, a picnic - and maybe some sun protection.
-If you stay until sunset, you'll have a wonderful view from the high seats near the blue hour kiosk.
+If you stay until sunset, you'll have a wonderful view from the high seats near the Die Treppe day bar.